-Since being formally established in 1877 the London Metal Exchange has sought to innovate while still maintaining its traditional strengths.
-A member of HKEx Group, the LME remains close to its core users by ensuring its contracts continue to be relevant to the physical metals industry.
+Since being formally established in 1877 the London Metal Exchange has sought to innovate whilst maintaining its traditional strengths and relationships.
+A member of HKEX Group, the LME remains close to its core users by ensuring its contracts continue to be relevant to the physical metals industry.

 LME origins: pre-1877